Tutor: Michael Gibbons

 The qualification aims:

-- To provide skills at Level 3 in the National Qualification Framework for those interested in the Beauty, Complementary and Sports Therapy Industry
+- To provide skills at Level 3 for those interested in the Beauty, Complementary and Sports Therapy Industry

 - To provide opportunities for staff in the Beauty, Complementary and Sports Therapy industry to gain a Level 3 qualification